Sustainability means that ensuring that the actions and decisions we take meet the needs of everyone now and for generations to come.

 - design a campaign to get all children to have a refillable/reusable water bottle

 - get in touch with local Parish Council to see if they want help in planting wildflowers/managing the wildflower area – or find a plot and plant your own

 - encourage parents/carers to set up a car share scheme for school/after school club

 - learn what can/can’t be recycled and why (ask for a Wastebuster [external link] assembly (primary) or a talk for secondary)

 - create art from rubbish (although take care that it does not then become unrecyclable)

 How can I help make Darlington sustainable?

-- Find out about sustainable transport on Local Motion [external link]
+- find out about sustainable transport on Let's Go Tees Valley [external link]

 As the Council continues on its journey to carbon neutral, we will be sharing our experiences to encourage businesses in Darlington to take their own actions to reduce energy emissions and make the changes to a more resilient future.